-Paul Davidson does not really understand what science and axiomatization is all about.
-The statement “the future is uncertain (nonergodic) and cannot be reliably predicted” is trivially true except for the fact that science, to begin with, does not predict the future.#3 When an apple fell on his head Newton did NOT predict when the next apple would fall but he formulated the general law of falling bodies.
+Paul Davidson does not really understand what science and axiomatization are all about.
+The statement “the future is uncertain (nonergodic) and cannot be reliably predicted” is trivially true except for the fact that science, to begin with, does not predict the future.#3 When, according to folklore, an apple fell on his head Newton did NOT predict when the next apple would fall but he formulated the general Law of Falling Bodies.

 Keynes realized that the core of economics is the 'monetary theory of production'.
 Accordingly, the macroeconomic axioms have to describe the most elementary configuration of the monetary economy.#4

 Imagine Archimedes sitting in the bathtub and trying to solve the problem of the gold content of Hiero’s crown and someone tells him the world is complex, uncertain, and unpredictable.
 Yes, Archimedes would have said, the only thing that is certain is that you are a moron.
 Eureka!

 What scientists have come to understand is that historical uncertainty is compatible with eternal law/invariance.
 This holds for physics as well as economics.
 The problem of orthodox and heterodox economics is that neither approach has figured out how the monetary economy works and this has nothing to do with ergodicity but with stupidity.#5